foysalhossain12/Steganography-_CTF/README.md

 ### Steghide :
       steghide mainly use for extract or embeded file into .jpg file .
 But one can extract information from  audio / wav /mp3 file .
+      So we can said that "Steghide  is  a  steganography  program  that  is able to hide data in various kinds of image- and audio-files"

 ### Command :
              steghide extract -sf image.jpg